jaime-olivares/vscode-yuml/README.md

 ## Features
 * Syntax highlighting of *.yuml* files
 * Viewing of yUML diagrams after each file save
-* Viewing directives for altering diagram type, size and orientation
+* Additional directives for altering diagram type, size and orientation

 ![yUML extension screenshots](images/vscode-yuml.gif)

 ## Directives
-Directives are not part of the yUML syntax, but are required for modifying the drawing behavior of the rendering service.
+Directives are not part of the yUML syntax, but are required for modifying the drawing behavior of the rendering.
 The directives shall be placed at the beginning of the file, before any yuml statement.
 The *type* directive is the unique mandatory one.

-All comment and directive lines are not posted to the rendering service.
-This is the list of valid directives
+This is the list of valid directives:

 + **type**: <u>Mandatory</u>, specifies the diagram type.
-Currently, *yuml.me* supports 3 diagram types but more are expected in a near time.
   Valid values: *class, activity, usecase*
   Example: `// {type:class}`